vgeadah/NonlinMod/README.md

 # Nonlinearity Adaptation & Modulation in RNNs

-Accompanying code to [Advantages of biologically-inspired adaptive neural activation in RNNs during learning](https://arxiv.org/abs/2006.12253).
+Accompanying code to [Neural networks with optimized single-neuron adaptation uncover biologically plausible regularization](https://www.biorxiv.org/content/10.1101/2022.04.29.489963v3).
 In this repo, we introduce models for nonlinearity modulation alongside learning, and nonlinearity adaptation at inference time.

 This work is centered around the activation function **gamma**, a smooth two-parameter family of activation functions parametrised by a degree of neuronal gain *n* and degree of saturation *s*.
 Go to `/NetworkCreation/gamma_function.py` for a stand alone script of the function implemented for Pytorch.